 Canada Business Trends Seminar 2025

-Co-hosted in Nagoya by Tokai Japan Canada Society and Manning Elliott
+Co-hosted by the Tokai Japan Canada Society and Manning Elliott

 The Tokai Japan Canada Society (TJCS), and Canadian CPA firm Manning Elliott co-hosted a seminar entitled "Canada Business Trends Seminar - Doing Business in Canada 2025".
 About 50 participants, including Japanese companies considering entry into Canada, gathered in Nagoya to obtain the latest business information and concrete guidance on visas, while also expanding their networks.